Béla Károlyi: 1980s

 The United States did not do well in the 1987 World Championships, finishing 6th.
-Marsden resigned from his position as national team coach in November 1987.

-After Marsden resigned, Károlyi lobbied to be appointed as national coach, but he was opposed by the other coaches.
+After Marsden resigned from his position as national team coach in November 1987, Károlyi lobbied to be appointed national coach, but he was opposed by the other coaches.
 Don Peters was restored to the position in January 1988.
 Peters chose Béla's wife Márta Károlyi to serve as assistant national coach.
-Károlyi told USGF that he would not attend the 1988 Seoul Olympic Games, unless he was the team coach.
+Béla Károlyi told the United States Gymnastics Federation that he would not attend the 1988 Seoul Olympic Games unless he was the team coach.

 At the 1988 Olympic Trials in August, Károlyi's gymnasts earned 5 of the top 8 spots.
-These five gymnasts were Phoebe Mills, Brandy Johnson, Chelle Stack, and the two team alternates Rhonda Faehn and Kristie Phillips.
+The five gymnasts were Phoebe Mills, Brandy Johnson, Chelle Stack, and the two team alternates Rhonda Faehn and Kristie Phillips.
 Phillips, who had left Károlyi's gym and trained with Peters for a short time following her disappointing performance at the 1987 World Championships, said that Peters' workouts were "not half as intense (as Károlyi's)".
 Phillips told reporters it would hurt the national team if they had to leave Károlyi's gym and train with Peters at SCATS.
-USGF executive director Mike Jacki said, "The women's coaches are all private businessmen. ...
+USGF executive director Mike Jacki said, "The women's coaches are all private businessmen...
 The more kids you put on the team, the better it is for your business."

 Peters resigned as national coach after the trials.
-Following Peters' resignation, the USGF decided against having a national team coach.
-They decided to allow personal coaches to accompany the gymnasts to the competition.
+After Peters' resignation, the USGF decided against having a national team coach and allowed personal coaches to accompany the gymnasts to competitions.
 The U.S. Olympic team finished fourth in Seoul.
 East German gymnastic official Ellen Berger raised a valid objection, since a U.S. team member had violated one of the obscure competition rules.
-After the springboard had been used at the start of another gymnast's uneven bars routine, the U.S. alternate, Rhonda Faehn, had pulled it away, but had stayed on the podium to watch, instead of stepping off again immediately, as required by the rule.
+After the springboard had been used at the start of another gymnast's uneven bars routine, the U.S. alternate, Rhonda Faehn, had pulled it away but had stayed on the podium to watch, instead of stepping off again immediately, as required by the rule.
 Had Faehn stepped off the podium, the US team would have won the bronze medal.
 Because of this small points deduction, the East German team overtook the American team and won the bronze medal.
 An incensed Karolyi said the rule was invoked in order to "keep the scores down" because the East German team was "fighting desperately to keep their place".
-The obscure rule cited more that no assistance can be given during a performance.
+The obscure rule goes on to say that no assistance can be given during a performance.
 It did not specifically mention athletes on the podium.
 A jury dominated by Soviet Bloc officials voted to maintain the deduction.
 Despite the fact that the U.S. team had indeed committed an infraction, he said that application of the scoring penalty was "dirty cheating".
 A photograph of Karolyi embracing and consoling the disappointed American girls appeared in most U.S. newspapers the following day.